yigitaksoy/Digital-House/README.md

 #### First Time Visitor Goals

-* I want to be able to easily navigate through the website.
+* I want to be able to understand the purpose of the website.
 * I want to be able to find information about the Agency.
 * I want to be able to find out about the services offered by the Agency.

 #### Returning Visitor Goals

-* I want to find more information about their services.
+* I want to find more information about Agency's services.
 * I want to be able to see the cost each of each service.